Japhilko/DataAnalysis/README.md

+---
+output:
+  html_document:
+    keep_md: yes
+---
 # Data Analysis

-This is a synopsis on my findings and activities on data analysis and [data science](https://github.com/Japhilko/DataAnalysis/blob/master/portfolio/Misc/DataScience.Rmd).
+This is a synopsis on my findings and activities on data analysis and [data science](https://github.com/Japhilko/DataAnalysis/blob/master/portfolio/Misc/DataScience.md).

 # Toolsets